Nicole Tobiassen

 Nicole L. Tobiassen is an American politician who was elected to the New Mexico Senate for the 21st district.
 She assumed office on January 1, 2025.

 Early life and education

-Tobiassen was born and raised in Clearwater, Florida.
-She earned an associate degree from St. Petersburg College and a Bachelor of Arts degree in history from the University of South Florida.
+Tobiassen was born in Michigan City Indiana and raised in Clearwater, Florida.
+She earned an honors associate degree from St. Petersburg College and a Bachelor of Arts degree in history from the University of South Florida.

 Career

 Outside of politics, Tobiassen works as a business coach and owns a business coaching firm.
 She was previously a corporate sales manager at Enterprise Rent-A-Car.